The following theories apply to the experiments.

 "Faith is feeling something is already true."

-Effective prayer is when a system is moved toward its norm-points of order that are nearest best for its circumstances.
+Effective prayer is when a system or organism is moved toward its norm-points of order that are nearest best for its circumstances.
 That is, prayer is effective when the prayed-for subject has moved toward what is closest to a normal order or what is the nearest proper order for the circumstances.
-What is proper order is the faith in true order or degrees closer to it.
+What is proper order is the faith in true order to appear as degrees closer to true order.
+A true order is an understood set of norms.

 For a situation being moved toward a proper order, a true order, Spindrift discovered that non goal-directed prayer is more effective than goal-directed prayer when producing order.
 Why?
 Non goal-directed prayer as wave prayer is aware of the norms, needs, and intricacies of a situation.